 For comparison

-MAMMALS AND THEIR BABY
+MAMMALS AND THEIR CHILDREN

-oviparous mammals
+Oviparous mammals

 2. In his pocket he sucks mother's milk